Pemphigus Vulgaris

 • Signs and symptoms

-• Thin roofed and flaccid (superficial) blisters that easily rupture to form erosions and crusts
+• Thin-roofed, and flaccid (superficial) blisters that easily rupture to form erosions and crusts

 • Affects mucosal areas (may precede skin involvement)

-• Lesions painful (but no pruritic)
+• Lesions are painful (but not pruritic)

 • Nikolsky sign (slight rubbing exfoliates the outermost layer of the skin; this is not present in Bullous Pemphigoid)